AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 heaven and of hell.
 Perhaps the darkest hour of the night of ages was just before the dawn of the Reformation.
-The prevalent Christian thought was represented in literature and art, and its best exponents of the sentiment of a thousand years are the works of the great artist, Michael Angelo, and of the equally great poet, Dante.
+The prevalent Christian thought was represented in literature and art, and its best exponents of the sentiment of a thousand years are the works of the great artist, **Michael Angelo**, and of the equally great poet, **Dante**.
 They agree in spirit, and black and white, darkness and light, truth and falsehood are not more antipodal than is the theology of Dante and Angelo contrasted with the cheerful simplicity, the divine purity of the primitive Christian faith.
 "That was a dark night that fell upon Christianity when its thought became Latinized.
 When Christianity came to be interpreted by the prosaic, unspiritual legal mind of Rome, the Gospel went into a fearful eclipse.
 When the Greek thought of Christ gave way to the Latin a night came upon the Christian world that has extended to the present day.
 Then were born all those half-views, distorted views, and false views of Christian doctrine and Christian life that have perverted the Gospel, puzzled the human intellect and grieved the human heart through all the long centuries from that day to this."[^415]

 Two great men of genius of the first order, the marvelous artist, Michael Angelo, and the equally great poet, Dante, on canvas and in verse, gathered at its culmination the nightmare of unbelief that had darkened the preceding centuries.
-In Dante are \"Christian heroes appearing in heathenish aspect, and heathenish poets and thinkers half-warmed by the light of Christianity,\" a happy characterization of the hybrid product of truth and error that Dante describes, and that passed for Christianity during the Sixteenth Century, and with modifications, has since prevailed.
-The \"Last Judgment\" of Michael Angelo harmonizes with the thought of the great poet.
+In Dante are "Christian heroes appearing in heathenish aspect, and heathenish poets and thinkers half-warmed by the light of Christianity," a happy characterization of the hybrid product of truth and error that Dante describes, and that passed for Christianity during the Sixteenth Century, and with modifications, has since prevailed.
+The *Last Judgment* of Michael Angelo harmonizes with the thought of the great poet.
 It is a Pagan reminiscence --- a hideous heathen dream.
-The meek and lowly Man of Nazareth who would not break the bruised reed wad travestied by a monstrous caricature. \"An unclothed, broad-shouldered hero, with arms upraised that could strike down a Hercules, distributing blessings and curses, his hair fluttering like flames which the storm blows back, and his angry countenance looking down on the condemned with frightful eyes, as if he wished to hasten forward the destruction in which his word has plunged them \* \* \* the whole figure recalls the words of Dante, in which he calls Christ *\'Sommo Giove*,\' --- the most-high Jupiter.
+The meek and lowly Man of Nazareth who would not break the bruised reed wad travestied by a monstrous caricature.
+"An unclothed, broad-shouldered hero, with arms upraised that could strike down a Hercules, distributing blessings and curses, his hair fluttering like flames which the storm blows back, and his angry countenance looking down on the condemned with frightful eyes, as if he wished to hasten forward the destruction in which his word has plunged them ... the whole figure recalls the words of Dante, in which he calls Christ *'Sommo Giove*,' --- the most-high Jupiter.
 This he is here; not the suffering Son of Man, gentle as the moon, silent rather than speaking, with the foreboding of his fate written in his sad eyes.
-Yet, if a Last Judgment were to be painted, with everlasting condemnation, and Christ as the judge who pronounces it, how could he appear otherwise than in such terribleness? \* \* \* Such is Michael Angelo\'s Last Judgment.
+Yet, if a Last Judgment were to be painted, with everlasting condemnation, and Christ as the judge who pronounces it, how could he appear otherwise than in such terribleness? ...
+Such is Michael Angelo\'s Last Judgment.
 While we cherish a feeling that at that day, whenever it occurs, the love of God will remit all sins as earthly error, the Roman sees alone anger and revenge, as proceeding from the